 Leafy spurge can grow up to 3 feet in height.
 All parts of the plant bleed a milky sap that causes skin irritation.
 Seed capsules open explosively, dispersing seed up to 15 feet from the parent plant.
 Water and wildlife further spread the seed, which have high germination rates and can remain viable in the soil for at least 7 years.

 If leafy spurge becomes well established in Missouri, it will probably threaten mesic to dry prairies.
+It is capable of invading disturbed and undisturbed sites, including prairies, savannas, pastures, abandoned fields, and roadsides.
 Forbs and native grasses can be completely displaced by leafy spurge in a few years if the infestation is left unchecked.

-Leafy spurge is well established in the central plains states where much time and effort is spent trying to find a control.
 Most agree that the key to stopping this pest revolves around the ability to destroy its root system.
 The best way to inhibit this nuisance plant from becoming as destructive as purple loosestrife and multiflora rose is to recognize it as a pest now; treat the initial invading populations and prevent it from spreading any further.
-The sooner you attack leafy spurge — in its first year if possible — the better the chances of controlling it.
+The sooner you attack leafy spurge—in its first year if possible—the better the chances of controlling it.
 All methods below may need to be repeated for 5 to 10 years.